 We've mentioned that Beethoven learned much musically from his teachers.
 He also learned much from studying Bach's works, such as the 48 preludes and fugues, and it is interesting to see how Beethoven employed fugal writing himself within his symphonies as a form of development (see for example the slow movement of the 7th symphony again).
 However, although Beethoven had a number of musical influences, in some ways that is not the most important aspect of his creativity.
 Rather in many ways it was his own thoughts, feelings and ideology which he strove to commit to musical form, and it was this which singled Beethoven out as the first of the great Romantic composers.
 But his thoughts and ideology didn't arise out of nothing.
 Beethoven was influenced by other artists, writers, poets, politicians, philosophers and other great thinkers of the day.
 It was his own thoughts on these topics which more than anything seemed to drive Beethoven's creativity.

 Prior to this time, composers were typically employees of state, church or wealthy titled patrons who requested works to suit various important occasions whether secular or religious.
-In contrast Beethoven, like Mozart, was an independent creative artist who to some extent could set his own agenda.
+While Beethoven had a number of wealthy patrons who helped to support him, he maintained his independence.
+Like Mozart, he was largely an independent creative artist who to some extent could set his own agenda.
 This agenda may have been fuelled in some more intimate works by his several failed love affairs and knowledge of his growing deafness, but other grander influences (particularly in his 3rd, 5th and 9th symphonies) were ideals of liberty, republicanism, religious beliefs and the brotherhood of man.